idlechain/idlechain-cryptonote/docs/ANONYMITY_NETWORKS.md

 #### Mitigation

-`mangonoted` currently selects two outgoing connections every 5 minutes for transmitting transactions over I2P/Tor.
+`idlechaind` currently selects two outgoing connections every 5 minutes for transmitting transactions over I2P/Tor.
 Using outgoing connections prevents an adversary from making many incoming connections to obtain information (this technique was taken from Dandelion).
 Outgoing connections also do not have a persistent public key identity - the creation of a new circuit will generate a new public key identity.
-The lock time on a change address is ~20 minutes, so `mangonoted` will have rotated its selected outgoing connections several times in most cases.
+The lock time on a change address is ~20 minutes, so `idlechaind` will have rotated its selected outgoing connections several times in most cases.
 However, the number of outgoing connections is typically a small fixed number, so there is a decent probability of re-use with the same public key identity.

 @secparam (twitter) recommended changing circuits (Tor) as an additional precaution.
 This is likely not a good idea - forcibly requesting Tor to change circuits is observable by the ISP.
-Instead, `mangonoted` should likely disconnect from peers occasionally.
+Instead, `idlechaind` should likely disconnect from peers occasionally.
 Tor will rotate circuits every ~10 minutes, so establishing new connections will use a new public key identity and make it more difficult for the hidden service to link information.
 This process will